StemVibrations/STEM/docs/loads.rst

 Default train
 .............
-The default train in STEM (2D with 10 degrees of freedom) is defined as a UVEC load.
+The default train in STEM (2D with 10 degrees-of-freedom per cart) is defined as a UVEC load.
 In order to use the default train, the user can simply import ``uvec``.
 This function defines contains the train definition and the train-track interaction model as described in :ref:`uvec_formulation`.